langchain-ai/agent-evals/company_data_enrichment/README.md

 ## Agent schema

-Company data enrichment agents are expected to have the following schema:
+High level, company data enrichment agents are expected to take a company and a JSON schema that describes the attributes to extract, and output extracted information in a JSON object.
+Here is an example:

 - Input: